 Slime moulds are poorly studied in many parts of the southern hemisphere but particularly here in Australia, despite the fact that we have such a large proportion of species.

-Hence, the Urban Forest team members were very lucky to have secured an interview with Karina Knight of the WA Herbarium who refers to herself as a citizen scientist but is the driving force for slime mould in our state.
+The Urban Forest team members were very lucky to have secured an interview with Karina Knight of the WA Herbarium who refers to herself as a citizen scientist but is the driving force for slime mould in our state.

 What are slime moulds?